ut-amrl/coda-devkit/docs/DATA_REPORT.md

 ## 3D Semantic Segmentation Annotations (3d_semantic)

 We annotate points on the environment terrain from the os1's point cloud.
 We assign each point on the terrain a semantic class and semantic ID.
-Point that are not on the terrain are labeled as "Unlabeled" and points that cannot be reliably identified from the point cloud/surrounding context are labeled as "Unknown".
+Points that are not on the terrain are labeled as "Unlabeled" and points that cannot be reliably identified from the point cloud/surrounding context are labeled as "Unknown".
 We use the following topology to organize the semantic segmentation class list.
 We refer the reader to the annotation protocol document for examples images of all of the semantic classes.

 <p align="center">
   <img src="./semseglist.png" width="100%">